axiom-data-science/modflow2netcdf/README.md

 ## Documentation

 MODFLOW2NetCDF supports a command line interface and a python library interface.
-The command line interface can be accessed by running the python script mfnetcdf_cmdline.py with the appropriate command line.
+The command line interface is accessed by running the python script mfnetcdf_cmdline.py with the appropriate command line.
-The library interface can be used by importing ModflowToNetCDF from modflow2netcdf.mfnetcdf.
+To use the library interface import ModflowToNetCDF from modflow2netcdf.mfnetcdf.
 Documentation and examples for both methods are given below.

 ### Compatibility